-Newport Festivals Foundation makes grants to music education programs on behalf of every artist on the Newport Folk and Jazz Festival Lineups.
+Newport Festivals Foundation makes grants to music education programs on behalf of artists on the Newport Folk and Jazz Festival Lineups.

 For over sixty-six years, our events have defined the modern day festival paradigm.
 Yet we feel the need to be so much more to our music community.
 Are we empowering artists?
 Are we supporting the next generation of musicians?
 Are we inspiring our fans?
 In short, can we be doing more?